GAME-CLI-SRV-DEV/NogyangSpigot/README.md

-# NogyangSpigot
+# NogyangSpigot(DED)
 a Paper Fork to Memorize the life of the 2 cats called Beodeul And Nogyang at Nogyang Middle School.

-Fun Fact: This Server Also Counted as Minecraft: Java Edition X Minecraft: Bedrock Edition Crossplay Server Software.
+Fun Fact: This Server was Also Counted as Minecraft: Java Edition X Minecraft: Bedrock Edition Crossplay Server Software.
 But Note that Geyser-Spigot & Floodgate-Spigot is Required to run it as Bedrock-Java Crossplay Server.

-> [!IMPORTANT]
->
-> NogyangSpigot will Include SpongeAPI at 1.21
-> To Make More Functionality, Soon we
-> supersede Paper.
-> If You want it with More Improved, Use Radioactive, No Functionality but optimised.

 ("Starting Minecraft: Bedrock Edition + Java Edition Crossplay Server version 1.20.6 + 1.20.80 Java: 1.20.5/6, Bedrock Edition: 1.20.80")